maldoinc/wireup/docs/pages/multiple_registrations.md

 ) -> DatabaseService:
     return DatabaseService(dsn)

-# This factory registers the function using the qualifier "read"
+# This factory registers the function using the qualifier "readonly"
 # and requests the parameter that corresponds to the read replica DSN.
-@service(qualifier="read")
+@service(qualifier="readonly")
 def read_db_connection_factory(
     dsn: Annotated[str, Inject(param="APP_READ_DB_DSN")]
 ) -> DatabaseService: